Setting up a conference

 Email templates:

 Each conference needs email templates.
-These templates contain variables, escaped with $, that are replaced by the paper-specific information.
+These templates contain variables, enclosed in curly braces ({}), that are replaced by the paper-specific information.
 By default, conferences inherit templates from a global configuration, but in most cases, you will need to tailor the templates to the local conference needs.
 You must create these templates before papers are submitted since the template is also used to respond to paper registrations and manuscript uploads.
 Authors may get empty or misleading emails if you do not configure the templates.

 Tracks: